Kill of the Grange: Ancient church site

 The early church is associated with St Finnian of Clonard and dates from the 11th century.
 Parts may date to the 6th century as they are similar to remains found at Glendalough.
 The church was originally a simple oblong (now the nave) and a chancel and belfry were later added.
 Originally known as Clonkeen (Cluinchenn), it is now known as Kill of the Grange, meaning "church of the monastic grange."

 There is also a bullaun (about 25 cm across) and holy well on the site.

 Modern churches

 There are two churches in use in the area in the 21st century.
 The Church of Ireland church is close to the traffic Lights.
 Designed in 1863 by William John Welland and John Gillespie who were architects to the Ecclesiastical Commissioners, the church was consecrated in 1864.
 It is on a rectangular plan with a double height apse.

 The Roman Catholic church is located near Bakers Corner.
-From the 1970's, it is often described as 'The boiler house', and as "an exercise in the control of light from above."
+From the 1970s, it is often described as 'The boiler house', and as "an exercise in the control of light from above."

 Houses

 The area is home to a number of historic houses, including Kill Abbey, which was originally built in 1595 by John Usher.
-The house is now much modified but still represents the oldest house in the Dún Laoghaire-Rathdown area.
+The house is now much modified but still represents the oldest house in the Dún Laoghaire–Rathdown area.